-Most car accidents, don't result in criminal charges.
+Most car accidents don't result in criminal charges.
 But drivers who act recklessly and disregard the safety of others can be charged with a crime.
 Let's take a look at a few potential charges that might arise from pedestrian-car accidents.

 Drivers who commit traffic violations can be cited by a police officer at the accident scene.
 Examples of traffic violations include:

 In most states, traffic violations are infractions that can't result in jail time.
-Drivers who are convicted of traffic infractions face fines, traffic school, and demerit points on their driving record.
+Drivers who are convicted of traffic infractions face fines, traffic school, and points on their driving record.
 Traffic infractions can also raise your insurance rates and might be admissible evidence in a personal injury lawsuit in some states.
-If you are cited with a traffic infraction in a pedestrian accident, talk to a lawyer before your first court date for the ticket.
+If you are cited with a traffic infraction in connection with a pedestrian accident, talk to a lawyer before your first court date for the ticket.

 Every state requires drivers to stop at the scene of a car accident, provide identification, and give any needed assistance (like calling 911).
 Drivers who don't stop after pedestrian accidents, not only endanger the individual they hit, but also risk being criminally prosecuted for hit and run driving.
 Penalties for drivers who flee vary depending on the severity of the crash.
 In nearly all states, drivers who leave the scene of an accident that results in serious injury or death can be charged with a felony and sentenced to prison.